tsy24/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the display of elderly/task list mechanism behaves at each step.
 An example command is `viewElderly`, and the mechanism of `viewTasks` is similar.

 Step 1.
 The user launches the application for the first time.
-The default display of NurseyBook shows the list of all elderly contacts that were added in.
+The default display of nursey book shows the list of all elderly that were added in.

 Step 2.
-The user runs a few other available commands, and wants to switch back to the default display with the elderly contacts, thus executes the `viewElderly` command.
+The user runs a few other available commands, and wants to switch back to the default display with the elderly, thus executes the `viewElderly` command.

 Step 3. `MainWindow#executeCommand("viewElderly")` is called.
 Within the method body, it calls the `LogicManager#execute()` which returns a new `CommandResult`.

 Step 4. `MainWindow#executeCommand()` processes the `CommandResult`.
-It calls `MainWindow#handleChange()` to change the display of the list, to show all elderly contacts.
+It calls `MainWindow#handleChange()` to change the display of the list, to show all elderly.

 The following activity diagram summarizes what happens in the `MainWindow` class when the user enters either the `viewElderly` or `viewTasks` command.